Allow me to preface this post with an announcement:

 That out of the way, I would like to report that I ran my 10k race this past Sunday and it went quite well, aside from the fact that the entire course was ice.
 I am not even exaggerating.
 It had warmed up last week, so the trail it was on (yeah, I for some reason assumed it was a road race.
 It wasn't.)
 HAD been all muddy and slushy and wet but then it got cold again overnight and so the entire length of the race was ice.
 Some parts black ice, some parts snowy ice, some parts puddles of ice, some parts that kind of ice you get when slush (complete with footprints) just freezes?
 Yeah.
 Not the nicest surface to run on.
 BUT.
 I finished the race, didn't fall, and actually beat my goal time by 5 minutes.
 And they gave me French Toast and sausages afterward, so I'd say it was a resounding success.

+Photo courtesy of a random lady that I saw struggling to do a self-pic and offered to take it for her in exchange for this.
 Which brings me to my next topic.
 (Eff segues.)
 The children and the sleeping.
 Things have actually been pretty good around here lately.
 We've had a nice routine going, one that allows me two free hours in the afternoon, which I am totally for.
 But yesterday.. oi.

 Several friends of mine have asked me, upon becoming new mamas themselves, "But how can you get a shower?
 I can't even figure out how to do it with one baby!
 And you've got the baby and the toddler!"
 I answer- naptime.
 If simultaneous naps fail, I'll either put the little one down for a nap and then take the big one in the shower with me, or I'll put the big one down for her nap, stick the little one in the johnny jump-up in the bathroom doorway, and then get a glorious 14 minutes to myself.
 We went with the latter yesterday.
 Put Fiona in her bed, tucked her in, hung out in the doorway long enough to be satisfied that she was staying put, johnny-jump-upped the baby and stepped into that steamy goodness.
 Mid-shampoo I hear a little girl say "Mama?" and I'm pretty sure Violet didn't start talking since the beginning of my shower, so I very sternly say, "Fiona, you march your little self back to bed and take your nap."